broadinstitute/gnomad_methods/docs/resource_sources.rst

 The functions in the :doc:`gnomad.resources </api_reference/resources/index>` package can be configured to load data from different sources.

 By default, resources are loaded from Google Cloud Public Datasets.
+This can be configured using the ``GNOMAD_DEFAULT_PUBLIC_RESOURCE_SOURCE`` environment variable.

 To load resources from a different source (for example, the gnomAD project's public GCS bucket), use: